chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

 ### Sex Ratio

-There were limited sex specific observations by length or age across biological data sources.
+There were limited sex-specific observations by length or age across biological data sources.
 The sex ratio of copper rockfish by length and age across all available data sources off the West Coast are shown in Figures \ref{fig:len-sex-ratio} and \ref{fig:age-sex-ratio}.
 The sex ratio of young fish was assumed to be 1:1.

 <!--chapter:end:22biology.Rmd-->

+\clearpage

 # Assessment Model

 ## Summary of Previous Assessments

 Copper rockfish was last assessed in 2013 [@cope_data-moderate_2013].
-The stock was assessed using extended depletion-based stock reduction analysis (XDB-SRA) a data-moderate approach which incorporated catch and index data with priors on select parameters: natural mortality, stock status in a specified year, productivity, and the relative status of maximum productivity.
+The stock was assessed using extended depletion-based stock reduction analysis (XDB-SRA), a data-moderate approach that incorporated catch and index data with priors on select parameters: natural mortality, stock status in a specified year, productivity, and the relative status of maximum productivity.
 Copper rockfish was assessed as two separated stocks, the area south of Point Conception off the California coast and the area north of Point Conception to the Washington/Canadian border.
 The 2013 assessment estimated the stock south of Point Conception at 75 percent of unfished spawning biomass and the stock north of Point Conception at 48 percent of unfished spawning biomass.

 ### Bridging Analysis

 A direct bridging analysis was not conducted because the previous assessment was structured to include the area from north of Point Conception to the Washington/Canadian border.
 The data types used in the 2013 assessment were catches and indices of abundance.
-Matching the 2013 data was not straight forward based aside from the challenges already posed from the alternative model platform (XDB-SRA) and area grouping.
-First, the 2013 assessment document did not report catches on a state and source level (not atypical for grouped state or area assessment).
+Matching the 2013 data was not straightforward aside from the challenges already posed from the alternative model platform (XDB-SRA) and area grouping.
+First, the 2013 assessment document did not report catches on a state and source level (not atypical for grouped state or area assessments).
 Secondly, some of the  recreational indices used in 2013 were calculated based on multi-state data.
 All of these items created significant challenges of how to conduct an effective, logical, and informative bridging analysis for the assessment north of Point Conception.

 ## Model Structure and Assumptions

 Copper rockfish north of Point Conception off the coast of California are assessed using a two-sex model with sex-specific life history parameters.
 The model assumed two fleets: 1) commercial and 2) recreational with removals beginning in 1916.
 Selectivity was specified using the double normal parameterization within Stock Synthesis for both the commercial and recreational fleets.
 The commercial selectivity applied two time blocks for selectivity: 1916 - 2008 and 2009 - 2020.
-The commercial selectivity block from 1916 - 2008  was fixed to be asymptotic, while the selectivity block from  2009 - 2020was allowed to be dome-shaped.
-The recreational fleet selectivity was constant across the model years, 1916 - 2020, and fixed to be asymptotic, although dome-shape selectivity was explored during model development.
+The commercial selectivity block from 1916 - 2008  was fixed to be asymptotic, while the selectivity block from  2009 - 2020 was allowed to be dome-shaped.
+The recreational fleet selectivity was constant across the model years, 1916 - 2020, and fixed to be asymptotic, although dome-shaped selectivity was explored during model development.
 Annual recruitment deviations were estimated for all years.

 ### Modeling Platform and Structure